+• Standers:

-- Standers: May be a good option for individuals who can bear weight, but are at high risk for Pl's.
+May be a good option for individuals who can bear weight but are at high risk for PI's.
 For those individuals who are non-ambulatory and those who spend a significant amount of time in wheelchairs; a prone stander can be especially beneficial at reducing pressure in the sacral area (tailbone/buttocks).
-Schedule an assessment with a PT or OT who can evaluate the appropriateness of this device for your individual. - Gait Trainers: These devices are very similar in overall function as a walker, but are designed for individuals who need to have more trunk support in order to ambulate.
-Schedule an assessment with a PT or OT who can evaluate the appropriateness of this device for your individual. - Tilt-in-space wheelchairs are designed for individuals who have decreased ability to reposition and/or have more significant postural needs.
-Wheelchairs with tilt and recline features can provide a change of both positon and pressure to different areas of the body.
-A tilt feature on a wheelchair can also improve circulation in the lower extremities, thus bringing pressure relief and greater comfort to the user (Wilson & Miller Polgar, 2005).
+Schedule an assessment with a PT or OT who can evaluate the appropriateness of this device for your individual (9).